 With over 25% of the American population suffering from some form of neuropathy, it’s safe to say that neuropathy is relatively common.
 But just because it is common does not mean you need to suffer through it.
-At SOHMA Integrative Health Center in Long Beach and Lakewood CA, we offer Platelet Rich Plasma (PRP) therapy to help you with your pains and struggles with neuropathy.
+At SOHMA Integrative Health Center in Long Beach CA, we offer Platelet Rich Plasma (PRP) therapy to help you with your pains and struggles with neuropathy.
 Neuropathy is an umbrella term used to describe a range of health issues involving nerve damage.
 Although rarely fatal, neuropathy can lead to life-altering problems.

 Today we’re going to talk about how neuropathy can affect you and how PRP therapy can help treat the symptoms of and may restore damaged nerves.